ESGI-MCAMUS/esgi_wordpress_plugin/README.md

 ✨ Using chart from `short code` and `widget`

-✨ Change the datas displayed by the charts (using database)
+✨ Change the datas displayed by the charts

+✨ Display a description page in the admin panel for the plugin